Skip to main content

 Nomination of Candidates

-Candidates of political parties for the office of Governor and U.S. Senator should be selected in open primaries where voters do not publicly declare a party but can vote for the candidates of one party only.
+In the absence of Rank Choice Voting, candidates of political parties should be selected in open primaries where voters do not publicly declare a party but can vote for the candidates of one party only.
+The choice of ballot should be confidential.

 • Primaries should be direct.
 A plurality vote is sufficient.